bmaunde/guidelines/erp-magento-integration-guide.md

  - the persistence/handling mechanisms for data pushed from Magento

 ## Data and Actions
 The following is a listing of all the data expected to and from backend systems.
-The inform
+The objects and actions information helps in the composition of the metadata that is included in the request body.

 ### Outbound Data
 This section covers data that is to be replicated from backend systems to Magento